corrupteddrake/ERT-coding-exercise/IRI EDP/readme.txt

 "nmake -f Makefile.win" in command prompt in the same directory will run it.
 It was originally designed for windows computers.

-The dat files "IRI EDP.dat" and "IRI EDP2.dat" are currently created with https://ccmc.gsfc.nasa.gov/modelweb/models/iri2016_vitmo.php
-Because I originally had a hard time getting iri2016 to work.
-They will be changed in the future now that iri2016 can be compiled.
+"full IRI EDP.dat" is the full data given by "iri.exe" it includes both plots.

 "IRI EDP" is the script file for gnuplot for ploting "IRI EDP.dat"

-"IRI EDP.dat" is the dat file created by using Time_type = Universal, Year= 2021., Month= 03, Day= 03, Hour=11.
+"IRI EDP.dat" is the dat file created by using the first data in "full IRI EDP.dat" yyyy/mmdd(or -ddd)/hh.h):2021/ 303/11.0UT  geog Lat/Long/Alt= 37.8/ 284.6/ 100.0
-Coordinate_type = Geographic, Latitude= 37.8, Longitude= 284.6, Height= 100.
 Prof. parameters: Start= 100.
 Stop= 2000.
 Step= 50.

-"IRI EDP.png" is the plot made by gnuplot for "IRI EDP.dat"
+"IRI EDP.png" is the plot made by gnuplot for "IRI EDP.dat" The Y-axis is Height in km and the X-axis is Electron_density in Ne/cm-3

 "IRI EDP2" is the script file for gnuplot for ploting "IRI EDP2.dat"

-"IRI EDP2.dat" is the dat file created by using Time_type = Universal, Year= 2021., Month= 03, Day= 04, Hour=23.
+"IRI EDP2.dat" is the dat file created by using the second data in "full IRI EDP.dat" yyyy/mmdd(or -ddd)/hh.h):2021/ 304/23.0UT  geog Lat/Long/Alt= 37.8/ 284.6/ 100.0
-Coordinate_type = Geographic, Latitude= 37.8, Longitude= 284.6, Height= 100.
 Prof. parameters: Start= 100.
 Stop= 2000.
 Step= 50.

-"IRI EDP2.png" is the plot made by gnuplot for "IRI EDP.dat"
+"IRI EDP2.png" is the plot made by gnuplot for "IRI EDP.dat" The Y-axis is Height in km and the X-axis is Electron_density in Ne/cm-3